Worried About WCB claims? Here’s What Every Employer Should Know

 3) Stay in touch with the injured worker to find out how they are, how their recovery is progressing and their ‘return to work’ status.
 Even if you are looking at layoffs, work stoppages or shutdowns and can’t guarantee there will be a position to return to, it is worth the effort.
 If a worker feels valued, they are more likely to remain loyal and reciprocate the sentiment.

 Most importantly, if a work-related incident or accident occurs, report it to the WCB and provide all the documentation you can – even if you disagree with the claim.
 Reporting a claim does not mean the claim is automatically accepted and the sooner the WCB is aware that there are concerns regarding a claim, the faster they can initiate an investigation.
 In the meantime, the WCB can put their processes into action to get the injured worker back to their pre-injury status as quickly as possible.
 Failing to report a claim can only lead to delays and delays can be costly!

-If you would like further information on claims management during tough economic times you can contact us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you would like further information on claims management during tough economic times you can contact us directly, during business hours, using our chat feature, by phone at 1-844-377-9545, or you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.